 Creating a custom decorator instancer

-The instancer for a decorator is a bit more sophisticated than the element; it is responsible for defining and processing the properties that can be used to configure the decorator.
-While you can create a custom decorator with no properties, we recommend you expose all variables to RCSS; it’s quick, easy and you’ll have much more flexible decorators.
+The instancer for a decorator is responsible for defining and processing the properties that can be used to configure the decorator.
+While you can create a custom decorator with no properties, we recommend that you expose all variables to RCSS.
+It’s quick and easy, and you’ll have much more flexible decorators.

 A decorator instancer needs to derive from Rml::DecoratorInstancer.
 The following pure virtual function needs to be overridden: